rcdm-uga/Chrome-WebScraper-Sitemaps/ChromeSitemaps/trip_advisor/README.md

 Grabs the reviews of well known locations in China from [Trip Advisor](https://www.tripadvisor.cn)

+Not clear if this works on Tripadvisor.com for locations here in America.

 ### What to change
 Once the sitemap is pasted into the Chrome Plugin, replace the 'INSERT_GOODREADS_URL_HERE' string at the begining to whichever good reads text you want.